softwaremill/sttp-openai/README.md

 "com.softwaremill.sttp.openai" %% "core" % "0.2.1"
 ```

-sttp openai is available for Scala 2.13 and Scala 3
+sttp-openai is available for Scala 2.13 and Scala 3

 ## Project content